"This little module makes it easy to build Bluetooth mesh-networked sensors and more."

 You can see more details here: https://docs.electronut.in/blip/code/projects/Vibration_analysis/.

-We plan to manufacture Blip and the shields with Elecrow in Shezhen, China.
+We manufactured Blip and the shields with Elecrow in Shezhen, China.
 We have been using Elecrow as a manufacturing partner for our hardware for the past couple of years, and we have been happy with their service and the quality of the production hardware.

-They will test the boards using a production test jig we made for Blip to check board assembly, programming, and all sensors.
+They tested the boards using a production test jig we made for Blip to check board assembly, programming, and all sensors.
 The test will upload a functional testing firmware to Blip and run all diagnostics; the status for pass/fail is shown on the OLED screen.

 Boards manufactured by Elecrow will be shipped directly to Crowd Supply, who will then ship out the boards to the backers.
 For more information on Crowd Supply fulillment, please see their Guide on ordering, paying, and shipping.